LikhithaVK/blinkIT_analysis/README.md

 Outlet Size	----------Size category of the outlet (Small, Medium, High) Outlet Type	----------Type of store (Supermarket Type1/2, etc.)

 🎯 Objectives

 Analyze sales patterns across different products and outlets.

 Study the impact of store type, size, and location on sales.

 Build an interactive dashboard for decision-making.

 📈 Dashboard

 The Dashboard sheet in Excel provides key insights, including:

 Sales by item type

 Sales by outlet size and type

 Average rating distribution

 Yearly establishment trends

-🚀 Usage
-Open BlinkIT Grocery Data Excel.xlsx in Excel.
-Explore the Raw data for analysis.
-View the Dashboard sheet for summarized insights.
-Modify or extend the dashboard with pivot tables, charts, or Power Query.